kk-spartans/scholars-cup/02 - The Best is Yet to Be, or Not To Be/04 - Can technology fix loneliness/04 - Can technology fix loneliness.md

 ## Are They The Sorts Of Solutions That More Societies Should Adopt?

-Yes — but only for the elderly, this doesn’t actually fully replace caretakers, but it does take a bunch of the actually physical work off their hands.
+Yes — but only for the elderly, this doesn’t actually fully replace caretakers, but it does take a bunch of the physical work off their hands.
 This also means that people who couldn’t be caretakers before can now, thanks to these bots.

 ## What Technologies Would You Design To Achieve The Same Aims?

 I feel like there is one big problem that’s being expressed in these articles:

  - The robots don’t know how to help
- - The humans (elderly) think they are being helped, or behave/act (but don’t fake) that they are.
+ - The humans (elderly) think they are being helped, or behave/act (but don’t fake) like(/that) they are.
  - The caretakers have a hard time fixing when the elderly get too attached to these things.
  - There is still a scope of things that only caretakers can do, and robots can’t.